Provolone CheeseVSFried Egg (Whole)

 Fried Egg (Whole)

-When comparing Provolone Cheese and Fried Egg (Whole), there are notable nutritional differences that can influence your dietary choices.
-Provolone Cheese contains 9.8g more protein per 100g serving, representing a 42% difference in protein content.
-With 23.5g of protein, Provolone Cheese is the superior choice for those prioritizing protein intake.
+Provolone Cheese has 9.8g more protein per 100g than Fried Egg (Whole) — 23.5g vs 13.6g per 100g (USDA).
 For those watching their calorie intake, Fried Egg (Whole) offers only 196 calories per 100g compared to 356.794 calories in Provolone Cheese.
 Both options provide complete protein, containing all essential amino acids needed for muscle synthesis and recovery.
 In terms of protein efficiency (protein per calorie), Fried Egg (Whole) delivers more protein for fewer calories, making it an efficient protein source.

 Muscle Building & Recovery